IPreferWater/ipreferwater-website/data/blog/kafka-bees.md

 ---
 title: 'kafka bees'
-date: '2020-03-25'
+date: '2022-04-01'
 description: 'monitoring your hives with kafka'
-category: 'code'
+category: 'code kafka golang'
+icon: '/blog/kafka-bees/icon.webp'
 ---

 ### Functionnal Explications
-In this github example you can find an application to monitore your hives Lets imagine you have a scanner in the entry of the hive that give you data of what's scanned This scanner stream the data to your kafka broker and you can handle your scenarios
+In this [github](https://github.com/IPreferWater/kafka-bees) you can find an application to monitore your hives.

+Lets imagine you have a scanner in the entry of the hive that give you data of what's scanned

+This scanner stream the data to your kafka broker and you can handle your scenarios

 In this project, the informations we are handling are